amao5466/demo/readme.txt

-Git is a software of version control
+Git is a software of version control？